ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

 Depending on the number of messages sent by the simulator, the log file on {{site.data.keyword.cos_short}} has certainly grown in file size.
 You will now act as an investigator answering audit or compliance questions by combining SQL Query with your log file.
 The benefit of using SQL Query is that the log file is directly accessible - no additional transformations or database servers are necessary.

-Upload the [complete CSV file](https://ibm.box.com/s/dycyvojotfpqvumutehdwvp1o0fptwsp) to {{site.data.keyword.cos_short}} to get started immediately.
+If you prefer not to wait for the simulator to send all log messages, upload the [complete CSV file](https://ibm.box.com/s/dycyvojotfpqvumutehdwvp1o0fptwsp) to {{site.data.keyword.cos_short}} to get started immediately.
 {: tip}

 1. Access the `log-analysis-sql` service instance from the [Dashboard](https://console.bluemix.net/dashboard).
 Select **Open UI** to launch SQL Query.
 2. Enter the following SQL into the **Type SQL here ...** text area.
     ```sql
     -- What are the top 10 web pages on NASA from July 1995?
-Which mission might be significant?
+    -- Which mission might be significant?
     SELECT REQUEST, COUNT(REQUEST)
     FROM cos://us-geo/YOUR_BUCKET_NAME/http-logs_TIME.csv
     WHERE REQUEST LIKE '%.htm%'